-In the case of more traditional small businesses, where up until now, technology has not played a critical part in the provision of products and services, it can be difficult interpret how, when, where or why innovation fits into the overall operations.
-Common phrases like “if it isn’t broken, don’t fix it” or “I’ll get around to it one day” does little to help.
+In the case of more traditional small businesses, where up until now, technology has not played a critical part in the provision of products and services, it can be difficult to interpret how, when, where or why innovation fits into the overall operation.
+Common phrases like “if it isn’t broken, don’t fix it” or “I’ll get around to it one day” do little to help.

 A recent survey published by Wix, highlights that a staggering “40 percent of British businesses still have no online presence, with a further 1 in 3 (30 percent), that do have a website, but still are not completely digital”.
 And while many businesses will have adopted some form of software system to help with their financial systems i.e. accounting, payroll and invoicing for example, these statistics show there is much room for improvement.